JavaScript is required

 Pleading not guilty

-If you are pleading not guilty, the court will list your case for a directions hearing or case conference.
+If you are pleading not guilty, the court will list your case for a directions hearing.

 At the directions hearing (or other date) you may be arraigned.
-This is when the charges are formally read out to you in the courtroom and you are asked if you plead guilty or not guilty.
+This means that the charges are formally read out to you in the courtroom and you are asked if you plead guilty or not guilty.

 The judge can make different orders at the directions hearing including: